JiahaoShen0510/Algorithm-and-Data-Structures/README.md

-The collection of algorithm and data structures solutions that implemented with the JavaScript
+The collection of algorithm and data structures solutions that implemented with the JavaScript.

 Solution Summary: